Privacy Policy

-This Privacy Policy is to provide information to you, our patient, on how your personal information
+This Privacy Policy is to provide information to you, our patient, on how your personal information is collected used and stored within our practice, and the circumstances in which we may share it with third parties.

 All personal information collected in the course of providing a health service is considered health information.
 Health information is ‘sensitive information’ which means there are stricter requirements when handling this information.

-When you register as a patient of our practice, you provide consent for our GPs and practice staff to
+When you register as a patient of our practice, you provide consent for our doctors and practice staff to access and use your personal information so they can provide you with the best possible healthcare.

-Only staff who needs to see your personal information will have access to it.
-If we need to use your
+Only staff who need to see your personal information will have access to it.
+If we need to use your information for anything else, we will seek additional consent from you to do this.

 Our practice will need to collect your personal information to provide healthcare services to you.
 Our main purpose for collecting, using, holding and sharing your personal information is to manage your health.
-We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (e.g. staff training).

 The information we will collect about you includes:

-us to do so or unless we are required or authorised by law to only deal with identified individuals.
+You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.

 Our practice will collect your personal information:

-• Your guardian or responsible person
+o Your guardian or responsible person

-hospitals, community health services and pathology and diagnostic imaging services
+o Other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

-• Your health fund, Medicare, or the Department of Veteran's Affairs (as necessary).
+o Your health fund, Medicare, or the Department of Veteran's Affairs (as necessary).

 The doctor(s) in this practice respect your right to decide how your personal health information is used or disclosed (for example to other doctors).
 In all but exceptional circumstances, personal information that identifies you will be sent to other people only with your consent.
 Gaining your consent is the guiding principle.
-The doctor will discuss with you, at the time, any disclosure including through Electronic Transfer Prescriptions (eTP), MyHealth Record/PCEHR system (e.g. via Shared Health Summary, Event Summary).
+The doctor will discuss with you, at the time, any disclosure including through referrals, Electronic Transfer Prescriptions (eTP), MyHealth Record/PCEHR system (e.g. via Shared Health Summary, Event Summary).

 Your doctor will not disclose your personal health information to a third party unless: